What Is Ascariasis?

 Is Ascariasis Contagious?

 Ascariasis doesn't spread from one person to another.
-To become infected, a person has to swallow the worm's eggs.
+A person can only get infected by swallowing the worm's eggs.

 How Is Ascariasis Diagnosed?